Namrata0407/MacMatch/README.md

   - Data Store In Local Storage
   - Signup user name displayed on Navbar
   - After logged in cart item will displayed on Navbar
+  - After login from google, user's image will displayed on Navbar

  - Admin Page